turboapps/docs/building/working_with_containers/containers.md

 ![](/components/docs/building/working_with_containers/PUBLISH6.png)

 Navigate to **Icon Settings** and set a **Background color**.
 If the icon you uploaded has a white background, it is best to enter transparent as the value for the **Background color**.
 Optionally select if the icon should **Padded**.
 This will trim the edges of the image.
-This can be make certain icons look much better.
+In some cases, this can make certain icons look much better.

 ![](/components/docs/building/working_with_containers/PUBLISH7.png)